pivotal-cf/docs-telemetry/README.md

 # docs-telemetry

-This repo contains the source materials for the Pivotal Cloud Foundry Telemetry Collector documentation.
+This repo contains the source materials for the Tanzu Cloud Foundry Telemetry Collector documentation.